Jean-Baptiste Boussingault: Biography

 At Santa Fe de Bogota he was attached to the staff of General Bolivar as colonel and traveled widely in the northern parts of the continent.
-Between March and December 1831, he attempted to climb seven Andean volcanoes: Puracé, Pasto and Cumbal in Colombia, and Pichincha, Antisana, Cotopaxi and Chimborazo in Ecuador.
+Between March and December 1831, he attempted to climb seven Andean volcanoes: Puracé, Galeras and Cumbal in Colombia, and Pichincha, Antisana, Cotopaxi and Chimborazo in Ecuador.
 In 1831 he climbed to a new highest altitude by a Western explorer on Chimborazo (6.006 m) in the process.